bendalby82/cfalm/README.md

     cf push appstatusview -m 36M -b staticfile_buildpack

-## Using the applications
+## 5. Using the applications
-REST API is visible at https://appstatus-host.local2.pcfdev.io/
+REST API is visible at https://appstatus-host.DOMAIN/
-Application view is visible at: http://appstatusview.local2.pcfdev.io/
+Application view is visible at: http://appstatusview.DOMAIN/

+## 6. Creating some test applications

+    ./CreateTestApps.sh